 You may find that your local Irish pub (here in the United States) is serving up this holiday meal during this time of year, but I promise my slow cooker recipe is better!
-I love that everything is cooked in one pot, and you don’t need any side dishes unless you want them!
+I love that everything is cooked in one pot, a bottle of Guiness beer adds another layer of flavor, and you don’t need any side dishes unless you want them!

 What is Corned Beef and How is it Made?